 Thereafter, the applicant must submit the following to the Town Community Preservation Department:

-Upon review and approval by the Town Community Preservation Program Manager of the above documentation, payment of said rebate shall be made by the Town Comptroller.
+Upon review and approval by the Town Community Preservation Program Manager of the above documentation, payment of said rebate shall be made by the Town Comptroller in accordance with the applicant's elections on the approved rebate application form.

 Rebate amount and availability.
 Funds are available for disbursements of up to 100% of the cost of installation based upon the eligible area for eligible property owners, up to a maximum amount of $15,000.